Good fact sheets follow good consultations

 You may be given a fact sheet or information about your care in several ways.

-• This might comprise a drawing with key facts labelled.
-This will list your choices and highlight any risks
+- This might comprise a drawing with key facts labelled.
+This will list your choices and highlight any risks.

-• A leaflet will have a list of information offering a concise summary of key elements you need to know
+- A leaflet will have a list of information offering a concise summary of key elements you need to know.

-• An e-format allows much information to fit into a smaller space and remain obscured until required.
+- An e-format allows much information to fit into a smaller space and remain obscured until required.

 Your clinician may suggest you Google the information but having a website or link is better.
-Many electronic documents, as found on this website, are linked to organisations such as NICE, that is, the National Institute for Health and Care Excellence, NHS Choices or The Royal College of Podiatry or even ‘YouTube’ where appropriate.
-One of my recent finds was a website published by an American-Canadian source, although this tends to be biased toward surgery FootEducation.com
+Many electronic documents, as found on this website, are linked to organisations such as NICE, the National Institute for Health and Care Excellence, NHS Choices or The Royal College of Podiatry or even ‘YouTube’ where appropriate.
+One of my recent findings was a website published by an American-Canadian source, although this tends to be biased toward surgery FootEducation.com

 INFORMATION CHECKLIST

-• ALWAYS read information through before a new consultation.
+- ALWAYS read information through before a new consultation.

-• Make sure you ask if there is a non-surgical approach.
+- Make sure you ask if there is a non-surgical approach.

 OUR AIM